wuxxin/infra-shared/docs/butane.md

 ### Environment

-The Environment available for the butane translation.
+The Environment available in jinja for the butane translation.

 - environment defaults available in jinja
+- any default environment can be overwritten to liking
 - HOSTNAME: the hostname argument will be set from the ButaneTranspiler
-- any default environment can be overwritten to liking
 - some defaults (DNS_RESOLVER, LOCALE) can be set too on a project config (lowercase names) eg.: